 Here are a few guidelines to ensure a strong start to your financial history:

-- Apply for a credit card with a low limit.
+Apply for a credit card with a low limit.
 Without a credit history, you may have some trouble convincing a creditor to trust you.
-You may have more luck with a credit card from your bank (guaranteed by your checking account) or a secured card.
+You may have more luck with a credit card from your bank or a secured credit card.
 Charge small amounts every month and pay off your balance at the end of each billing cycle.
 Showing lenders that you can handle even a small amount of credit will help prove that you can manage larger loans.

-- Check your credit report.
-You can get your traditional credit report from each of the credit reporting bureaus once a year at annualcreditreport.com.
+Check your credit report.
+You can get your credit report from each of the credit reporting bureaus once a year at annualcreditreport.com.
 For a small fee, you can also see your credit score.
-If you’re just starting out, consider using an alternative credit report like the AMP Credit Score® offered from eCredable.
-With the AMP Credit Score, you can use utility and rent payments to demonstrate your history of on-time payments and good financial habits.

 If you’re just starting on the path to managing your finances, start cautiously.
 It’s easier to implement good habits from the beginning than it is to dig yourself out of debt.